 Take time on your tour of the cemetery to sit down and draw what you see.
 Don't be afraid to get creative.
-For added fun, draw two pictures comparing what the Old Union Cemetery looks like and what cemeteries look like now.
+For an added challenge, draw two pictures comparing what the Old Settlers Cemetery looks like and what cemeteries look like now.